 About the Inspiring Community grant

-This special cycle of the UTown@UBC Community Grant Program provides up to $500 for small community-building projects that can be done from a distance or in-person with all health & safety protocols in place (additional plan and approval processes may apply).
+This special cycle of the UTown@UBC Community Grant Program provides up to $500 for small community-building projects that can be done online or in-person with health & safety protocols in place (additional plan and approval processes may apply).

 UTown@UBC, part of UBC Campus + Community Planning, provides these grants in collaboration with the Vancouver Foundation’s Neighbourhood Small Grants (NSG).
 Our grant is one of the many granting programs in a regional network of community organizations that serve neighbourhoods across British Columbia.

-We acknowledge that the UBC Vancouver campus is situated within the traditional, ancestral and unceded territory of the xʷməθkʷəy̓əm (Musqueam), and that grant projects may take place across other Indigenous lands and traditional territories.
+We acknowledge that the UBC Vancouver campus is situated within the traditional, ancestral and unceded territory of the xʷməθkʷəy̓əm (Musqueam), and that participants may be joining in from across other Indigenous lands and traditional territories.